ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Candidate Racing {#racing}

-Candidates for a given connection may be checked simultaneously, synchronously, serially, or some combination of all of these.
+Connection establishment attempts for a set of candidates may be performed simultaneously, synchronously, serially, or some combination of all of these.
 We refer to this process as racing, borrowing terminology from Happy Eyeballs {{?RFC8305}}.

 * Protocol Option Racing: Protocol Option Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on the composition of protocols or the options used for protocols.